All You Ever Desire To Know About Cowhide Leather

-We often acquire the hides from the back part of the animal skin.
+We often gain the hides from the back part of the animal skin.
 At present, almost every country manufactures cowhide.

-The quality of cowhide depends on the humanely way the animals are raised and how the tanning process is utilized.
+The quality of cowhide depends on the humanely way the animals are raised, their care, and the tanning process used.

-The tanning process is done because it delivers a perfect amount of softness that is required in the hide.
+The tanning process is necessary to give the durability to the piece of leather, and because it delivers a perfect softness that is required for it use.

 Many tanning methods are used to tan animal hides for making leather products.
-Two of the common methods of tanning are vegetable tanning and chrome tanning, most recently paraffin-based emulsions are used, Vegetable-tanned leather is difficult and length that’s why the leather products that are dyed in this method take a long time.
+Two of the common methods of tanning are vegetable tanning and chrome tanning, we used most recently paraffin based emulsions for.

 Chrome tanning involves chemicals, salts, and acids to dye the leather and this results in affordable leather products.
-The final leather product will smell not good because it's an aggressive chemical treatment.
+The final leather product will smell not great, because it's an aggressive chemical treatment.

 The manufacturing process starts with the rinsing of cowhide to get rid of the fat and the meat.
-If any hair left, it is shaved away before it gets dried.
-We then stretch the skin out on a flat surface for drying.
+If any hair left, they shave away it before it gets dried.
+They then stretched the skin out on a flat surface for drying.
 Instantly after the skin dries, natural skin oils are kneaded into the skin while tanning process.
-We often make oils from other parts of the cow, like the brain.
+They often made oils from other parts of the cow, like the brain.

 In a situation when hair is left on the skin, the hair area doesn’t require going through any tanning process with natural oils.
-After the oil dried, the skin is extended by hands or with equipment in the procedure called tanning.
+After the oil dried, hands extend the skin or with equipment in the procedure called tanning.

-Chromium tanning was introduced in the 19th century and in this period time, it’s the faster process to protect the skin and give it a long life, but its tanning process is very polluting.
+It introduced chromium tanning in the 19th century and in this period time, it’s the faster process to protect the skin and give it a long life, but its tanning process is very polluting.